Learn Ball

 ModuleFunctionsDescription

-std ~120 Arithmetic, comparison, logic, bitwise, string, math, control flow, type ops
+std 100+ Arithmetic, comparison, logic, bitwise, string, math, control flow, type ops, cascade, spread, invoke

 std module highlights